eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 I have now worked at Oracle for 3 years.
 I've been learning a lot during this time, especially considering that I focused mostly on
 HPC (high-performance computing) and theoretical computer science in my education at ETH Zürich, and had no formal education in compilers.
 Over the last years, I had the opportunity to learn a lot from my fellow C2 engineers at Oracle but also from other companies and even individual contributors working on OpenJDK.
-I would now like to summarize my understanding of the C2 Compiler in the HotSpot JVM, and hopefully make it easier for others to dive into C2.
+In this blog series, I summarize my understanding of the C2 Compiler in the HotSpot JVM, and hopefully make it easier for others to dive into C2.

 Target audiences: